hossein-shamani-92/Basket-Star/README.md

 * Add sound effects
 * Add a start menu
 * Add a restart option
-* Improve the level system
+* Improve the difficulty system
-* Implement consistent difficulty progression
 * Add a high-score system
 * Improve the game-over screen
 * Add more visual effects